-What again?: The game is as wholesome as it is whole wheat.
-It revolves around a butter knife.
+What again?
+The game is as wholesome as it is whole wheat.
+And it revolves around a butter knife.
 We’re kidding.
 Of course, it revolves around a slice of bread.
 Wondering what the end game is?
 It’s to achieve your yeast destiny to become toast.
 Try not to crumble on your way to the toaster.

 Weirdness levels: Fun weird.
-It may not be testosterone-fuelled as Halo, but God help us if someone says this game is not nerve wrecking.
-This game only has arrow keys or analog stick for the controls.
+It may not be testosterone-fueled as Halo, but God help us if someone says this game is not nerve-racking.
+This game only has arrow keys or analog stick for the controls, just so you know.
 You’re already losing if you think that not getting a bread dirty is easy.

-Playable through PlayStation 4, Xbox One, iOS, Microsoft Windows, Android, and Macintosh operating systems.
+Playable through PlayStation 4, Xbox One, iOS, Microsoft Windows, Android and Mac OS

 6. Who’s Your Daddy?

-What again?: We can describe this game as I am Bread if Tarantino was the game developer.
-The objective of Who’s Your Daddy is to prevent your baby from getting himself killed.
+What again?
+We can describe this game as I am Bread if Tarantino was the game developer.
+The objective of Who’s Your Daddy? is to prevent your baby from getting itself killed.
 Easy enough, right?
 It’s bold of you to assume that the virtual parenting won’t be that hard.
 It ranges from the baby sticking forks in electrical sockets to the baby turning into barbecue.
 This game is every parent’s nightmare amplified.

 Weirdness levels: Low-res violence.
-It’s a game that provides us with the dos and don’ts on parenting.
+It’s a game that provides us with the dos and don’ts of parenting.
 It also gives baby haters an avenue to release their rage on kids and not on their loved one’s kids.
-That last one might be a little bit controversial.
-But it’ll make more sense if you see the game’s players as The Sims players too.
+That last one might be a little controversial but it’ll make more sense if you see the game’s players as The Sims players too.
 Both have two extremes of a merciful God and a power tripping entity.

 5. Muscle March

 Weirdness levels: Quirky more than weird.
 Muscle March, like I am Bread, still remains enjoyable.
-The aforementioned game has a simple concept and goal.
-This game, on the other hand, is flamboyant as the characters itself.
+While Bread has a simple concept and goal, Muscle March is as flamboyant as the characters itself.
 Everything’s loud and has our energy spiking.
 Nothing makes sense and we’re all here for it.

 4. Surgeon Simulator

-What again?: Surgeon Simulator for sure fails medical boards across the world.
+What again?
+Surgeon Simulator for sure fails medical boards across the world.
 But it has won the hearts of Metacritic’s reviewers.
-In the game, you’re the surgeon Nigel Burke.
-The first goal for Nigel?
-Operate on the patient named Bob again and again, from Earth and outer space.
-He caught the attention of the aliens because of this.
-This pushed them to ask Nigel to operate on one of their own.
+In the game, you’re surgeon Nigel Burke.
+The first goal?
+Operate on the patient named Bob again and again, from Earth to outer space.
+He eventually catches the attention of aliens and in some weird twist, asks Nigel to operate on one of their own.
 Will he gain the title of “Best Surgeon of the Universe?”

 Weirdness levels: LOLable moral compass.
 This is the pinnacle of enjoyable weird video games.
-Don’t get us wrong, every game in this list has a certain charm.
-But this is what “Rage Quit” videos are made of.
+Don’t get us wrong, every game on this list has a certain charm but this is what “Rage Quit” videos are made of.
 Playing the game itself is hard and pushes the player to violate the Hippocratic Oath.

-Playable through PlayStation 4, Android, iOS, Microsoft Windows, Linux, and Macintosh operating systems.
+Playable through PlayStation 4, Android, iOS, Microsoft Windows, Linux and Mac OS

 3. Getting over it with Bennet Foddy

-What again?: From the creator of weird yet difficult games such as QWOP and Eleven Flavors Of Frustration, comes Getting over it with Bennet Foddy.
-A lot of questions pops in our heads.
+What again?
+From the creator of weird yet difficult games such as QWOP and Eleven Flavors Of Frustration, comes Getting over it with Bennet Foddy.
+A lot of questions pop in our heads.
 Who’s Bennet Foddy?
 Is it a show where we can get over ourselves?
 No. You’re playing Diogenes who is stuck in a cauldron.
-The objective is to grip objects and move by using his Yosemite Hammer.
-Also, voice-overs from Bennett Foddy discussing various philosophical topics plays in the background.
+The objective is to grip objects and move using his Yosemite Hammer.
+Also, voice-overs from Bennett Foddy discussing various philosophical topics play in the background.

 Weirdness levels: Nietzsche.
 The caption for the game was: “I created this game for a certain kind of person to hurt them.”
 Mixing philosophical discussions on perseverance and disappointment, it raises self-doubt more than rage.
-The game gives you positive quotes on moving forward.
-But as the creator of the game, Bennet Foddy, once said: “An orange is a sweet juicy fruit locked inside a bitter peel.
+The game gives positive quotes on moving forward.
+But as the creator of the game Bennet Foddy once said: “An orange is a sweet juicy fruit locked inside a bitter peel.
 That’s not how I feel about a challenge.
-I only want the bitterness, its coffee, its grapefruit, its licorice.” -Bennett Foddy
+I only want the bitterness, its coffee, its grapefruit, its licorice.”

-Playable through Android, iOS, Microsoft Windows, and Macintosh operating systems.
+Playable through Android, iOS, Microsoft Windows and Mac OS

 2. Doki Doki Literature Club!

-What again?: You’re playing as a male high school student in new school.
-Your childhood best friend convinced you to join the school’s literature club.
+What again?
+You’re a male high school student in a new school.
+Your childhood best friend convinces you to join the literature club.
 There are four cute girls in the club.
-They’re all seem to be friendly.
-But one is… a little bit too friendly.
+They all seem to be friendly.
+But one is… a little too friendly.
 Could this be love?
 No, just good ‘ol fashion murder.

-Weirdness levels: 7th circle of hell.
+Weirdness levels: Seventh circle of hell.
 The game itself is a Creepypasta entry made playable.
-It’s nothing like Slenderman, more of the Russian Sleeping Experiment if you ask us.
+It’s nothing like Slenderman though as it’s more of the Russian Sleeping Experiment if you ask us.
 It misleads and leaves you a lesson.
 To discuss it further is a spoiler itself.
-Sure enough, this visual horror novel will push the buttons of one’s psyche.
+Sure enough, this visual horror novel will push the buttons of anyone’s psyche.

-Playable through Microsoft Windows, Linux, and Macintosh operating systems.
+Playable through Microsoft Windows, Linux and Mac OS

 1. The Stanley Parable

-What again?: We don’t know where to begin with this game.
+What again?
+We don’t know where to begin with this game.
 Stanley doesn’t know where to begin too.
-The game is as follows, we are playing through the point of view of Stanley.
+But we know we are playing through Stanley’s point of view.
 He is employee #427 and he’s been doing the same job for as long as he can remember.
-All of his actions depended on orders from his monitor, until one day, it didn’t anymore.
+All of his actions depend on orders from his monitor until one day, it didn’t anymore.

 Weirdness levels: Nietzsche Advance.
 The Stanley Parable is The Truman Show of video games.
 It’s a game, but it also poses a philosophical debate on free will and existence.
-The objective of the game is to choose and the effects of your choices after.
+The objective is to choose and feel the effects of your choices after.
 The narrator of the game “knows” Stanley.
 But the real question is does Stanley even know himself.